rjkviegas/course/final_projects/README.md

 ## Designing your project

 It's highly recommended that you spend time designing your project.
-To guide your design, you can use the [same method you used to design your practice project](../practice_project_week/project_design_workshop.md).
+To guide your design, you can use the [project design workshop](../practice_project_week/project_design_workshop.md).

 ## Development workflow